thelookoutway/heroku_drain_datadog/README.md

     $ heroku config:set RACK_ENV=production
     $ git push heroku master

-The drain itself will not tag any of its metrics to avoid conflicting with forwarded metrics.
+The drain itself will not use the dyno, dynotype, and appname tags to avoid conflicting with forwarded metrics.

 ### Instrumenting an App